yeschef-challenges/currency-converter/README.md

 ## Solving Flow

-1. Clone the repository
+1. Fork the repository
-2. Create a new branch (entitled "your name")
-3. Solve the challenge
+2. Solve the challenge
-4. Commit and push
-5. Create a pull request
+3. Create a pull request

 ## The Challenge